Repco-Brabham V8: RB730

 In 1966, the '700' series block was designed in-house and cast by Commonwealth Aircraft Corporation, which replaced the single-row primary chain drive from the crankshaft to the jackshaft above with a duplex chain/sprockets.
 The gear drive to another jackshaft below the crank driving the oil pumps, and the single row chain on the intermediary shaft driving the camshafts, were retained.
 Conrod was made in-house with EN15R steel at least in 6.300" centre-to-centre length, however, it is not known if this size was only for the 2.5L versions, or for 3.0L versions as well.

 '700' series block had cross-bolted main bearing caps and the vertical main studs running the height of the block up to the valley of the V, where they were clamped with nuts after the main cap nuts are torqued.
-These measures and the elimination of the holes for OHV tappets and pushrods resulted in an overall 30 Lbs lighter block with increased rigidity.
+These measures and the elimination of the holes for OHV tappets and pushrods, as well as the steel stiffener plate, resulted in an overall 30 Lbs lighter block with increased rigidity.
 The '700' and '800' series blocks had Repco wet cylinder liners.

 The '30' series head (two-valve SOHC) with 10-degrees inward canted valve angle had the exhaust on the outside of the V, the same as the '20' series head, but with a Lucas self-contained slide throttle unit mounted on a short intake manifold cast in the head, similar to the initial six prototype heads, eliminating the slider mechanism for the throttle plate on the cylinderhead.
 A shorter intake trumpet was used on top of the throttle assembly.